1. Homepage

 Train travel with ÖBB: 5 tips for a green and comfy journey

-Train travel in Austria from East to West
+Train and bus travel in Austria from East to West

-Infos and tipps on traveling to and around Austria
+Infos and tips on travelling to and around Austria

 A well-developed network of regional trains, shuttles, hiking buses and bike rental makes it easy to move around at your destination.
 Many guest cards also include free travel on regional buses.